BhallaLab/FindSim/README.md

 =============================================================================
 # Quick start:
 FindSim comes in two versions.
-One (findSim.py) runs single experiment and one (runAllParallel.py) for batch processing of experiments.
+One (findSim2.py) runs single experiment and one (runAllParallel.py) for batch processing of experiments.
-A. findSim.py script run one of the example experiments on the default model, generating a graph to compare model to experiment:
+A. findSim2.py script run one of the example experiments on the default model, generating a graph to compare model to experiment:
 To run the script, run the command in python and `synSynth7.g` is the latest model that is tested out the worksheets.
 One can also pass the model explicitly

->python findSim.py Curated/FindSim-Jain2009-Fig2B.tsv
+>python findSim2.py Curated/FindSim-Jain2009-Fig2B.tsv --map models/synSynth7_map.json
 	  				or
->python findSim.py Curated/FindSim-Jain2009-Fig2B.tsv  --model models/synSynth7.g
+>python findSim2.py Curated/FindSim-Jain2009-Fig2B.tsv  --model models/synSynth7.g --map models/synSynth7_map.json

 B. Batch run:
 	runAllParallel.py script runs the findSim program on all experiment files in the specified directory, computes their scores, and prints out basic stats of the scores.
 It can do this in parallel using Python's multiprocessing library.